 - Spinal cord stimulation (SCS)

 - Revision surgery

 - XLIF/X-LIF eXtreme lateral interbody fusion

 There’s still hope for you, even if your recent back surgery seems to have failed.
 Contact NU-Spine today.
-When you put your health in Dr. Skovrlj’s capable hands, your start your journey to full spinal recovery.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+When you put your health in Dr. Skovrlj’s capable hands, your start your journey to full spinal recovery.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey